ices-tools-dev/echoSMs/docs/usage.md

 |Prolate spheroidal modal series|PSMSModel|Prolate spheroids with various boundary conditions|
 |Phase-tracking distorted-wave Born approximation|PTDWBAModel|Weakly scattering objects of any shape with inhomogeneous interiors|

-Future models will include the Fourier matching method, and potentially finite element and boundary element models.
-We welcome contributions of additional models.
+Future models will include the Fourier matching method and potentially the finite element and boundary element models.
+We welcome contributions or suggestions of additional models.

 ## Running a model